apchapcomputing/apchapcomputing/README.md

 ## About me
 I am a computer science student at NC State.
 I completed a full 3 rotations of a co-op on a DevOps team at LexisNexis.
 Currently, I am interning on an IT team at Cisco where I work with Django and containers.

 Most of my previous experience centers around infrastructure and automation.
 In the future, I am looking to learn more about data.
 This fall I am taking a databases course and a course about data analysis and automated learning.

-Outside of programming, I spend much of my time running or rowing out of doors or at the gym.
-I also love listening to, playing, and writing music.
-My love for these two things can be seen in my work on Pumpify, where I am trying to create personalized workout-specific playlists.

 I also have been building some web apps
 * [Portfolio][website]
 * [Pumpify](https://achapcomputing.github.io/pumpify)

----
+Outside of programming, I spend much of my time running or rowing out of doors or at the gym.
+I also love listening to, playing, and writing music.
+My love for these two things can be seen in my work on [Pumpify](https://achapcomputing.github.io/pumpify), where I am trying to create personalized workout-specific playlists.

+On this account you can find all of my personal work.
+Anything I created for school exists in private repositories, so that I do not enable cheating.

+Additionally, any of demos or trainings I complete to learn a new topic live in a GitHub organization, [achap-archive][archive].
+These demos I reference rather often, but cluttered my personal GitHub profile.

 ## Connect with me
 [<img align="left" alt="Ashlyn | Twitter" width="30px" src="https://img.icons8.com/color/48/000000/twitter--v1.png" />][twitter]